-Perhaps the largest craft brewery putting all their eggs in the “lager” basket
+Perhaps the largest craft brewery to be putting all their eggs in the “lager” basket

 by Dave Marks

 According to the Brewers Association, craft beer made up nearly 13% of the beer industry in 2016.
 That is an estimated 23 billion dollars in retail worth, which is especially impressive when you consider that craft beer was less than 5% of the market back in 2010.

 Founders Brewing has grown exponentially, producing 450,000+ barrels in 2017 compared to just 24,501 in 2010.
 A small portion of that is made up of their small-batch beers, but a whopping 70% is one beer: All Day IPA, a beer that didn’t even exist in 2011.